alibalapour/Compact-SiT/README.md

 # Compact Convolutional Transformer (CCT)
 We used [CCT-14/7×2](https://arxiv.org/abs/2104.05704), with some modifications, as the backbone of the model.
 By reducing embeddings in the transfomer, we had a compact and small vision transformer with around 6 million parameters.
 For comparison, ViT-Base has around 86 million parameters.
 The code of the CCT was adapted from [this repository](https://github.com/SHI-Labs/Compact-Transformers).
+In CCT, the final representations of encoder are given to a sequence pool modeule and prediction is produced by all of tokens.
+Also, a convolutional embedder is used to generate patch embeddings.

 # Results